ZIP+4 Code™ Lookup, Get the Last 4 Digits of 9-Digit ZIP Codes

 For many users, the best way to access the USPS ZIP+4 database is through a CASS Certified USPS address validation vendor.
 Like Smarty.
 Since the last four digits of ZIP Codes update frequently, even month-old data isn't reliable.
 Checking addresses regularly against the database will ensure your data remains clean.

-What Is My Full ZIP Code?
+What Is My ZIP Code with the Extra 4 Digits?

 The quiz will include three things: